influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/tools/shell.md

 Use https for requests.

 `-username 'username'`
-Username to connect to the server.
+The username `influx` uses to connect to the server.

 `-version`
 Display the InfluxDB version and exit.